 We are investing in by-product conversion for our own farms and plantations, replacing tonnes of chemical fertiliser with organic matter.

-2. Protecting the soil through mulching (to reduce evaporation and increase organic matter), planting agroforestry trees for shade and leaf fall, and intercropping with leguminous trees and food crops.
+Our farmer training programmes include how to reduce evaporation by planting agroforestry trees for shade and intercropping with leguminous trees and food crops.